Skip to content

 What To Expect

-Of the various do-it-yourself (DIY) floor covering installation challenges, ceramic tile is going to be for the advanced DIYer or a professional.
+Of the various do-it-yourself (DIY) floor covering installation challenges, ceramic tile will be for the advanced DIYer or a professional.
 Tile requires very particular sub-floor preparation.
-Frequently, a water-resistant backer-board is affixed to the subfloor, providing a secure, stable surface for tile installation.
+A water-resistant backer board is frequently affixed to the subfloor, providing a secure, stable surface for tile installation.

-As with all other forms of floor covering offered by The Floor Store, we have well-trained, skilled and experienced installers for your project.
-You can rely on them to produce a beautiful finished job, and to be careful and respectful of your home and property in the process.
+As with all other forms of floor covering offered by The Floor Store, we have well-trained, skilled, and experienced installers for your project.
+You can rely on them to produce a beautiful finished job and be careful and respectful of your home and property.

 During Your Installation

 On installation day, you should plan to be home.
-Expect a lot of noise and the potential for some above average dust.
-With that, you should have a plan for keeping children and pets well clear of the work areas.
+Expect a lot of noise and the potential for some above-average dust.
+With that, you should have a plan to keep children and pets clear of the work areas.

-You should have the room completely clear of furniture, according to your discussion with the installer ahead of time.
-Plan to provide ventilation for the new floor area, post-installation, to help clear related odors and dust.
+According to your discussion with the installer ahead of time, you should have the room completely clear of furniture.
+Plan to provide ventilation for the new floor area post-installation to help clear related odors and dust.

 After Your Installation

 New ceramic tile projects need time to cure and solidify.
-Typically, floors should not be walked on for at least 48 hours after the tiles are laid; similarly, ceramic tile shower stalls and counters should remain completely moisture free for a couple days so the grout can completely dry.
+Typically, floors should not be walked on for at least 48 hours after the tiles are laid; similarly, ceramic tile shower stalls and counters should remain completely moisture-free for a couple of days so the grout can completely dry.

 If you have questions about floor maintenance, we would be happy to answer them for you.
 Feel free to contact us.